 Intelligent data use with the IoT System RUBY

 With the W&H IoT system RUBY launched in 2019 the value chain in packaging production can be digitized.
-By monitoring and collecting data and the connection with process knowledge RUBY optimizes the production process in all three focus areas of W&H: Extrusion, Printing and Converting - from productivity increase to quality management.
+RUBY combines collecting and monetoring data with W&H process knowledge in order to optimize the production process in all three focus areas of W&H: Extrusion, Printing and Converting - from productivity increase to quality management.
 But how exactly does it work?

 RUBY GO – the platform to start with

 RUBY is based on a platform that can be expanded with various extensions for Extrusion, Printing and Converting machines.
 The platform, called "RUBY Go", collects all machine data and visualizes them on an interface.
 Put simply, RUBY Go provides a view into the machine on a data basis and all further extensions are based on this.

 RUBY GAIN TO SUPERVISE RELEVANT PARAMETERS DURING EXTRUSION PROCESS

 RUBY Gain was presented at the K show 2019 as the first extension for extrusion lines.
 On a W&H extrusion line many different film products can be produced.
 Each of these products requires specific machine settings and precise process conditions for optimal product quality.
 The operator needs to know and induce these exact machine settings and process conditions - for every product, for every process parameter.
 Only the most experienced operators can fulfill this task reliably.
 If the film quality is varying, it is often hard to figure out the reason.
 Was it a wrong winder setting, a missing secondary component or an exceeded melt temperature?